marcellofchua/ArchLinuxSetup/README.md

 This will be a slow project as things get ironed out.
 I do want to include the art I use in this repository (and it is in here), but I need to add the artist names and sources.
 There is also some work in here done by others on GitHub, and I will work on crediting them until I'm able to completely replace it with a new concept and code.

-Bina made the fastfetch icons and configuration. https://github.com/LierB/fastfetch.
-Chicago98 is from grassmunk. https://github.com/grassmunk/Chicago95.
-Neuro-sama mouse cursor icon is not on Github, but on Ko-fi from user NOiiRE. https://ko-fi.com/s/95328bc5e7

 In-order to address the issue with their code being included in this repository, I am working on re-writing the script to Git clone these projects instead of having their code in this repository.
 My apologies for the mess here.
 This was intended to be a quick and dirty solution for getting a new image of Linux running ASAP in-case my computer gets nuked or I need to nuke it.